pypy/pypy.org/posts/2022/12/pypy-alive.rst

 I am currently supervising a Bachelor thesis by Nico Rittinghaus, who is extending the integer analysis in the JIT.
-He'll probably write a separate blog post about it soon.
-In the process of doing that, the current bounds analysis code got a lot of scrutiny, and we found out that one of the unit tests of the bounds analysis was actually incorrect, and the example code in that unit test was optimized incorrectly.
+He'll probably write a separate blog post about that soon.
+In the process of his work, the current bounds analysis code got a lot of scrutiny, and we found out that one of the unit tests of the bounds analysis was actually incorrect, and the example code in that unit test was optimized incorrectly.
 This case of incorrect optimization is not a big deal